oerc0122/MDANSE/Doc/pages/analysis.rst

 where the components :math:`x'`, :math:`y'`, :math:`z'`, abbreviated as :math:`r'`, are given by :math:`r^{'} = D(q)r`.

-**Solution of the minimization problem:** In quaternion algebra, the rotational minimization problem may now be phrased as follows:
+**Solution of the minimization problem**: In quaternion algebra, the rotational minimization problem may now be phrased as follows:

 .. math::